darconeous/openthread/spinel-framing.md

 absence of hardware flow control, software flow control (XON/XOFF) **MUST** be used instead.

-We also recommend an arduino-style hardware reset, where the DTR signal is coupled to the `R̅E̅S̅` pin through a 0.01µF capacitor.
+We also **RECOMMEND** an arduino-style hardware reset, where the DTR signal is coupled to the `R̅E̅S̅` pin through a 0.01µF capacitor.
 This causes the NCP to automatically reset whenever the serial port is opened.
-At the very least we recommend dedicating one of your host pins to controlling the `R̅E̅S̅` pin on the NCP, so that you can easily perform a hardware reset if necessary.
+At the very least we **RECOMMEND** dedicating one of your host pins to controlling the `R̅E̅S̅` pin on the NCP, so that you can easily perform a hardware reset if necessary.